Planning / colorado micro wedding venues / sapphire point overlook

 As photographers, this is personally our favorite time of year for weddings and elopements at Sapphire Point because the mountains still have snow which looks stunning in photos.

-Summer Sapphire Overlook Wedding
+Summer Sapphire Point Wedding

 Summer at Sapphire Point means warmer temperatures, clear trails and lots to do and see.
 Consider renting a sail boat on Dillon Reservoir after your ceremony!